-FY 2022/232023/24 Objective: Perform maintenance on various components of Fletcher Cove Park and the Community Center.
+FY 2023/24 Objective: Perform maintenance on various components of Fletcher Cove Park and the Community Center.

 - Perform maintenance and repair work on the Tot Lot.
 Minor maintenance work has been completed but the rubber safety surface and playground equipment need to be replaced.
 A contract was approved in March 2021 for the design to replace the playground structure and the rubber safety surface.
-A public workshop to solicit suggestions for the new playground was held in August 2021.
-A second workshop was held in May 2022 that showed potential replacement concepts.
 The public outreach task has been completed.
 The Final design was approved by the City Council.
 Project has been advertised and awarded to the lowest responsible Bidder.
 Project is on schedule for construction.
 The project is expected to be open for public use in early 2023-2024 fiscal year. - Reconstruct the handrail and lower portion of the existing concrete beach access ramp.
 Staff is in the process of obtaining Coastal Permit. - Perform maintenance and repair to the Community Center building.
-Project is underway and is completed (will be completed during this Fiscal Year). - Strip, stain and re-seal, the boardwalk, sun plaza and basketball court (performed every three years).
-This task was completed. - Repair roof This task is underway and will be completed during this current fiscal year and repair bathroom tiles. - Evaluate replacing the chain link fence on upper park at Fletcher Cove with a more attractive fence.
-This task is partially completed. - Replace four concrete benches/picnic tables.
-This task is included in the FC tot lot project. - Repair cracks and damaged concrete in Fletcher Cove Park.
-This task is completed
+Project is underway and is completed (will be completed during this Fiscal Year).

+- Evaluate replacing the chain link fence on upper park at Fletcher Cove with a more attractive fence. - Replace four concrete benches/picnic tables.
+This task is included in the FC tot lot project.